-He was the 12th best player in baseball in 2009.
+He was the 12th-best player in baseball in 2009.
 It happens.

-I can't stress enough about the realities of group-think expectations.
-As much as we may deny it, the ADPs do influence our draft behavior and we have to be aware of that.
+I can't stress enough the realities of group-think expectations.
+As much as we may deny it, the ADPs do influence our draft behavior, and we must be aware of that.